barakahmulla/WhyCSatUIC/README.md

 4. You will see a message saying the app was blocked
 5. Click **Open Anyway**
 6. Confirm when prompted
 ---

+For Windows
+Click unity for windows, then unzip the downloaded folder and open the .exe file